tjmckinley/SimBIID/cran-comments.md

 There was 1 NOTE:

 * Maintainer: 'Trevelyan J. McKinley <t.mckinley@exeter.ac.uk>'
    New submission
+     Andrieu (10:43)
+     al (9:51, 10:54)
+     SMC (9:26)
+     et (9:48, 10:51)
+   Possibly mis-spelled words in DESCRIPTION:

-This arises since it's a new submission to CRAN.
+This arises since it's a new submission to CRAN, and the highlighted words are not mispelled.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.